-AUDIO: To adjust the balance to the right and the left speakers, push and release the AUDIO knob until BAL appears on the display.
+AUDIO: To adjust the balance between the right and the left speakers, push and release the AUDIO knob until BAL appears on the display.
 Turn the knob to move the sound toward the right or the left speakers.

-To adjust the fade to the front and the rear speakers, push and release the AUDIO knob until FADE appears on the display.
+To adjust the fade between the front and the rear speakers, push and release the AUDIO knob until FADE appears on the display.
 Turn the knob to move the sound toward the front or the rear speakers.

-To adjust the balance and fade to the middle position, push the AUDIO knob then push it again and hold it until the radio produces one beep.
+To adjust the balance and fade to the middle position, push the AUDIO knob, then push it again and hold it until the radio produces one beep.
 The balance and fade will be adjusted to the middle position and the display will show the speaker balance.

 To adjust all tone and speaker controls to the middle position, push and hold the AUDIO knob when no tone or speaker control is displayed.
-All will appear on the display and you will hear a beep with the level display in the middle position.
+ALL CENTERED will appear on the display, you will hear a beep, and the display level will be adjusted to the middle position.